wangqinNick/tp/docs/team/amalinasani.md

 ## CS2113T Project: ra.VI
 ### Overview
-Repository assistant with a Versatile Interface (ra.VI) is a desktop app for managing tasks, deadlines, and notes, optimized for use via a Command Line Interface (CLI).
+Repository assistant with a Versatile Interface (ra.VI) is a desktop app for managing tasks, deadlines, and timetables, optimized for use via a Command Line Interface (CLI).
-If you can type fast, ra.VI can manage your tasks faster than traditional GUI apps. ra.VI helps you to manage your tasks, and their corresponding deadlines with ease.
-It can also help you plan your timetable and being organised keeps you ahead of the curve.
+Ra.VI aims to help freshmen ease into and adapt to their new university schedules.

 ### Summary of Contributions
 #### Features